kadir-gunel/iceceng23/README.md

 Code samples in the Appendix part of *Model Agnostic Knowledge Transfer Methods for Sentence Embedding Models* paper

 For data you can either download the provided embedding spaces or create your own random data :
-[1] download the provided embedding spaces
+1. download the provided embedding space
-[2] create your own random data
+2. create your own random data

 ```julia
 using BSON: @load